 History, tourist information, and nearby accommodation

-On the first floor are 5 further chambers, including a Long Drawing Room, with plasterwork ceiling decoration.
-The second floor features another 3 chambers, including the Red Room, with extraordinary rich, red wallpaper, and there are three more small rooms on the top floor.
+On the first floor are five further chambers, including a Long Drawing Room, with intricate plasterwork ceiling decoration.
+The second floor features another three chambers, including the Red Room, with extraordinary rich, red wallpaper, and there are three more small rooms on the top floor.

 Address: Wonastow, Monmouth, Monmouthshire, Wales, NP25 4DL

 Location: 3 miles west-south-west of Monmouth.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Wonastow, St Wonnow's church - 1.4 miles (Historic Church)

 Monmouth, St Thomas the Martyr Church - 2.9 miles (Historic Church)